haskellguide/module-syntax/README.md

 No software installation will be required at any stage as we have integrated with the lovely folks at GitHub Education and GitPod to deliver you a world class experience.
 With HaskellGuide you'll learn faster and start authoring code sooner.

-In this module you'll be introduced to functional programming concepts, the syntax of Haskell and are provided with easy excercises to apply your learnings in a fully configured modern web-based IDE.
+In this module you'll be introduced to functional programming concepts, the syntax of Haskell and you are provided with easy excercises to apply your learnings in a fully configured modern web-based IDE.
 We assume experience with programming but absolutely no exposure to functional programming concepts or Haskell.

 If you experience any isues at all, please open a GitHub issue and leave feedback.
 We ❤️ contributions and pull-requests.